dhutapratama/docs/migrations.md

 <a name="foreign-key-constraints"></a>
 ### Foreign Key Constraints

-Laravel also provides support for creating foreign key constraints, which are used to force referential integrity at the database level.
+Lets also provides support for creating foreign key constraints, which are used to force referential integrity at the database level.
 For example, let's define a `user_id` column on the `posts` table that references the `id` column on a `users` table:

     use Illuminate\Database\Schema\Blueprint;
     use Illuminate\Support\Facades\Schema;